 If the GDPR was the first real strike against third-party data, consider the CCPA the knockout hit.
 Unlike first-party data (data collected directly from the customer), third-party data is user data that companies purchase and/or share with other businesses.
 Third-party data is most often used to target new potential users for advertising, to personalize websites for net new visitors, and to monetize apps without another revenue stream.
 Given how often third-party data changes hands, it’s hard to determine if it was collected with consent.

-The CCPA requires you to provide a “clear and conspicuous link” titled Do Not Sell My Personal Information on your homepage.
+If your business sells personal information, the CCPA requires you to provide a “clear and conspicuous link” titled Do Not Sell My Personal Information on your homepage.
 We expect many consumers to take advantage of this.
 Imagine going to a website you don’t completely trust, and the first thing you see is a link that says Do Not Sell My Personal Information.
 In just a few clicks, you’d be able to prevent them from selling your data.
 This will inevitably make it harder for businesses to rely on third-party data.
 If you haven’t already, it’s time to start to wean yourself off third-party data.

 The good news is you can still use data to provide relevant experiences for your customers while also respecting their privacy and complying with these regulations.
 Here’s how: leveraging first-party data.
 First-party data is data you collect directly from your customers.
 For instance, this includes data on how your customers use your website or app, data from surveys you send out, and data from subscription or purchase information.
 Because it is data you collect from your customers, you can ensure it is collected with consent and trust that it’s high-quality.
 By using first-party data you can continue to drive growth for your business without forgoing customer privacy.